mnaganov/isa-algorithm/analysis.md

   end for
 end for

 // !!!
-Note that here v is in the opposite direction !!!
+Note that here v is cosidered in the opposite direction !!!
 Get the boundary ub and lb about PB based on v;  // ???
 PA ??? i = 0;
 for each vertex point pb of PB do